Uit Language in Thought and Action,

 Francis P. Chisholm

-Once we have cast another group in the role of the enemy, we know that they are
+Once we have cast another group in the role of the enemy, we know that

-communications to fit our belief.
+all their communications to fit our belief.

 - Jerome D.